robcampbell79/test_app/README.md

 app/Mytest.php - I created this php file to act as a custom model which has the function Call() which uses curl to hit upon the json api go server

-app/Http/Controllers/TestController.php - I created this php file to act as a custom controller which passes the json object from the model to the view

 resources/views/layout.blade.php - I created this php file to act as a template for other views